 How to Do Well

-There is no golden formula for getting great grades in medical school, particularly during the clinical years.
+There is no golden formula for getting great grades in medical College, particularly during the clinical years.
 Each rotation will have different expectations and responsibilities.
 These will vary depending on the field, the individual attending physician, and, perhaps most importantly, the residents with whom you work.
 In general, there are several tenets that will hold true, regardless of the rotation.

 Be a Team Player